haydenyoung/voyager-browser-example/README.md

 ## Fetching a DB

-To fetch a pinned database, floow the "Fetch a pinned db..." prompts.
+To fetch a pinned database, follow the "Fetch a pinned db..." prompts.

 If successful, you will have a replica of the database requested synchronized to your browser peer.